Economy of Lesotho

-The economy of Lesotho is based on agriculture, livestock, manufacturing, mining, and depends heavily on inflows of workers’ remittances and receipts from the Southern African Customs Union (SACU).
-Lesotho is geographically surrounded by South Africa and is economically integrated with it as well.
-The majority of households subsist on farming.
-The formal sector employment consist of mainly female workers in the apparel sector.
-While male migrant laborers work primarily as miners in South Africa for 3 to 9 months and employment in the Government of Lesotho (GOL).
-Half of the country's population work in informal crop cultivation or animal husbandry.
+The economy of Lesotho is based on tourism, manufacturing, mining, and agriculture, and depends heavily on remittances from its diaspora.
+Lesotho, a lower middle income country, is geographically surrounded by South Africa and is economically integrated with it as well.
+A significant portion of the population subsists on farming with a gradual ongoing transition into tourism and manufacturing.

-Lesotho, is a member of the Southern African Customs Union (SACU) in which tariffs have been eliminated on the trade of goods between other member countries, which also include Botswana, Namibia, South Africa, and Eswatini.
+Lesotho is a member of the Southern African Customs Union (SACU) in which tariffs have been eliminated on the trade of goods between the other member countries, Botswana, Namibia, South Africa, and Eswatini.
 Lesotho, Eswatini, Namibia, and South Africa also form a common currency and exchange control area known as the Rand Monetary Area that uses the South African rand as the common currency.
 In 1980, Lesotho introduced its own currency, the loti (plural: maloti).
 One hundred lisente equal one loti.
-The Loti is at par with the rand.
+The loti is at par with the rand.

 Economic history

+Lesotho's early economic history was shaped by its integration into the regional economy of Southern Africa, a heavy reliance on labor migration and productivity in agriculture.
+In the 19th century, Lesotho was a significant agricultural exporter, supplying grain and mohair to South African mining camps.
+However, by the early 20th century, worsening land shortages and unfavorable climate conditions shifted Lesotho into a net food importer and a labor reserve for South African mines and farms.
+Labor migration became a central economic pillar, with tens of thousands of Basotho men seeking employment in South Africa throughout the 20th century.
+By 1982, over 100,000 Basotho were working in South African industries.

+Lesotho's independence on the 4th of October 1966 marked the beginning of increased international aid flows, with Britain, Sweden, and multilateral donors providing financial assistance.
+And early aid efforts were largely directed at agriculture, based on the assumption that Lesotho was a purely agrarian society.
+Large-scale rural development projects, including those funded by the World Bank and USAID, repeatedly failed due to, among other reasons, poor planning and a lack of local participation.

+Political instability influenced aid patterns.
+Following a 1970 coup, British and Swedish aid was temporarily suspended but resumed later that year.
+Lesotho also leveraged its opposition to apartheid to attract more aid, particularly after the 1976 Soweto Uprising and Transkei border conflicts.
+By 1979, development assistance had risen to $64 million.

 Until the political insecurity in September 1998, Lesotho's economy had grown steadily since 1992.
 The riots, however, destroyed nearly 80% of commercial infrastructure in Maseru and two other major towns in the country, having a disastrous effect on the country's economy.
 Nonetheless, the country has completed several IMF Structural Adjustment Programs, and inflation declined substantially over the course of the 1990s.
 Lesotho's trade deficit, however, is quite large, with exports representing only a small fraction of imports.